Support us! GearJunkie may earn a small commission from affiliate links in this article. Learn More

 The easy hang loop of the Ledlenser ML6 made it very popular with our hammock-savvy testers; (photo/Nick Belcaster)

-For the most part, electric lanterns win the prize for ease of use.
-They turn on with the push of a button and the brightness is simple to adjust.
-Gas-powered lanterns require a bit more work with applying the fuel canister and lighting the wick.
+Electric lanterns generally win the prize for ease of use.
+They turn on with the push of a button, and the brightness is simple to adjust.
+Gas-powered lanterns require a bit more work to apply the fuel canister and light the wick.

 One tech advance that we are on board with is the adoption of USB-C in charging cables.
 Micro USB is still abundant on many consumer electronics, but a look to the future sees USB-C becoming the new standard.
-Of the lanterns we reviewed, only the MPOWERD Luci Solar String Lights + Power Hub support USB-C at this time.
+Of the lanterns we reviewed, the BioLite Luci Charge 360, Fenix CL27R, Black Diamond Orbiter 650, BioLite Luci Solar String Lights, and, surprisingly, given the price, the Duracell 2000 Lumen Tri-Power, support USB-C.

 Durability & Water Resistance